2019 Maruti XL6 Review: Another Version Of the Maruti Ertiga?

 Other outstanding interior features of the Maruti XL6 include automatic temperature control, start/stop push button, cooled cup holders, passive keyless entry and speed control.

 The Maruti XL6 is equipped with a more premium interior feature package than the Ertiga.

 The standard safety package includes twin front airbags, ABS with EBD, speed alert, rear parking sensors, seatbelt reminders for the driver and the front passengers.
 The automatic variants also offer ESP and hill start assist.

 The Maruti XL6 receives its power from a 1.5-litre K15B naturally aspirated gasoline burner which was debuted on the Maruti Ciaz and is also offered on the Ertiga.
 This motor is paired with Maruti’s SHVS mild-hybrid system and can generate a maximum power of 105 PS and a peak torque of 138 Nm.
 The transmission duties are undertaken by a 5-speed MT and a 4-speed AT unit.
-The fuel mileage of the manual and automatic versions are 19.01 kmpl and 17.99 kmpl.
-Respectively.
 The motor feels decently refined.
 It comes into its elements at around 2,000 RPM and provides a decent performance until about 5,000 RPM, after which, the power starts to suddenly taper off.

 5-speed MT & 4-speed torque converter